 In addition to this increase in the number of departures, there's another recent feature in the change in destinations.
 While the arrival in power of François Mitterrand in 1981 led to the flight of large French fortunes abroad, the countries concerned were mainly limited to Switzerland, followed by England and Belgium.
 Today, the French are also heading for Morocco, Thailand and Portugal.
 For example, the Ministry estimates the French community in Portugal at around 30,000 (updated June 2015).

 What's new is that tax exile also concerns a much broader spectrum of social categories.
 Gone are the fantasies of the "rich" moving abroad: many middle-class families, students and young professionals are leaving our country early to make a life for themselves elsewhere.
-An increasing number of retirees are also spending their retirement years abroad.
+More and more retirees are also spending their retirement years abroad.

 Yet France is not condemned to fiscal hell.
 Major reforms need to be implemented immediately after the 2017 presidential election.
 As a matter of urgency, taxes must be reduced, with a 10% cut in income tax, abolition of the wealth tax (ISF) and exemption from inheritance tax so that our heirs can benefit from the fruits of our labor, so that "transmission" is no longer a dirty word.
 Inheritances up to 400,000 euros must be exempt from this tax, which today adds tax to tax right up to the grave.